 Waterloo Region is an hour away from Toronto, easily accessible by rail or air as well as car and inter-city transit.

 The Cambridge-Kitchener-Waterloo Transit Route Map is the complete street map.
-It includes all transit routes, schools, shopping and entertainment centres, civic and historic sites, arenas, community centres and sportsfields.
+It includes all transit routes, schools, shopping and entertainment centres, civic and historic sites, arenas, community centres and sports fields.
 For cyclists, it marks all the bike lanes and multi-use trails in Cambridge, Kitchener and Waterloo.
 Visit the Route Map page on Grand River Transit's site for more information on how to get your copy.

-Walk Cycle Waterloo Region: The Region of Waterloo's Active Transportation Master Plan
+Walk Cycle Waterloo Region: Active Transportation Master Plan

 Individualized Marketing Campaigns

 Every year, the Region of Waterloo runs a special campaign to empower residents to walk, cycle, carpool and take transit more often.
 We use these campaigns to help residents understand their transportation options, to motivate them to try different types of transportation with incentives, and to support their positive decisions with activities and resources.
-Ongoing campaigns are currently running in neighbourhoods close to the new 201 iXpress and route number 12.
+Stay tuned for information about the next campaign.

 Cambridge to Milton Passenger Rail

 The Region of Waterloo and the City of Cambridge have been working together to develop a business case and implementation strategy for passenger rail between Cambridge and Milton.
 A previous Passenger Rail Feasibility Study (2009) identified the CP corridor between Cambridge and Milton as the preferred corridor for a future GO Train service.
 This updated study examined conventional GO Trains and Diesel Multiple Units (DMUs) to determine how to establish a service quickly and with a low capital investment.
 Both Regional and Cambridge Councils have endorsed the action plan in Report P-14-073 (June 17, 2014) to help this initiative proceed.